xubowenhaoren/e-mission-aware/README.md

-# e-mission-aware-battery
+# e-mission-aware
 #### What's this?

-This project is a plugin for e-mission platform that incorporates AWARE data collection functionalities.
+This project is a plugin for e-mission platform that incorporates AWARE data collection features.

 To learn more about the e-mission platform, click [here](https://github.com/e-mission/e-mission-phone/).